olebedev/when/README.md

 - drop me a line **next wednesday at 2:25 p.m**
 - it could be done at **11 am past tuesday**

-Check [EN](https://github.com/olebedev/when/blob/master/rules/en), [RU](https://github.com/olebedev/when/blob/master/rules/ru) and [BR](https://github.com/olebedev/when/blob/master/rules/br) rules and tests for them, for more examples.
+Check [EN](https://github.com/olebedev/when/blob/master/rules/en) rules and tests of them, for more examples.

 **Needed rule not found?**
 Open [an issue](https://github.com/olebedev/when/issues/new) with the case and it will be added asap.